 1. Box Braids

-Classic box braids are one of the most iconic styles for Afro-textured hair.
+Classic box braids are one of the most iconic types of braids for Afro-textured hair.
 All your hair will be sectioned into squares and worked into individual plaits to get this look.
-You can use your hair or have extensions braided in, which will give you head-turning long, full locks.
-They are considered a protective style and can be any length or thickness; however, if you have naturally thin or fine hair, opt for smaller box braids, so there’s less tension on your scalp.
-While box braids take a long time to put in, once finished they last for weeks and are very low-maintenance.
+You can use your hair or have extensions braided in, giving you head-turning long full locks.
+They are considered a protective style and can be any length or thickness; however, if you have naturally thin or fine hair, opt for smaller box braids so your scalp has less tension.
+While box braids take a long time to put in, once finished, they last for weeks and are very low-maintenance.

 3. Braided Ponytail

-If you’re looking for a new way to style your braids, the simplest option is a high ponytail.
+If you’re looking for a new way to style your braided hair, the simplest option is a high ponytail.
 The style is popular because it draws the eye up, making your face seem longer.
-It’s also versatile, working equally well for the office, school, gym or a date night.
-To make your braided ponytail look perfectly polished, secure it with a clear snag-free elastic and wrap some of your braids around to cover it.
+It’s also versatile, working equally well for the office, school, gym, or date night.
+To make your braided ponytail look perfectly polished, secure it with a clear, snag-free elastic and wrap some of your hair braids around to cover it.
 Finally, add hair accessories for some extra personality.

-Dutch braids are an underhand braid style, meaning your hair will stand out from your head rather than lying flat.
+Dutch braids are underhand types of braids, meaning your hair will stand out from your head rather than lying flat.
 It’s a classic three-strand technique, which means if you’re familiar with creating a standard plait, the Dutch braid follows the same pattern.
-Because both plaits require you to add sections of hair gradually, the Dutch braid is sometimes called the ‘reverse French braid’.
+Because both plaits require you to add sections of hair gradually, the Dutch braid is sometimes called the ‘reverse French braid.’
 It’s a great way to take a standard plait hairstyle to the next level or create double braids and crown braids for a formal occasion.

 5. Crochet Braids

-One of the simplest and easiest ways to get extra-long braids is with the crochet technique.
-Similar to a weave, crochet involves first braiding your hair into loose cornrows.
+The crochet technique is one of the simplest and easiest ways to get extra-long braid styles.
+Like a weave, crochet involves first braiding your hair into loose cornrows.
 This cornrow pattern forms the foundation for your crochet braids.
-Next, hair extensions are threaded through and secured using a crochet hook before being plaited into your braid style of choice.
-You can also have ready-made braids secured, such as box braids which dramatically cut the time it takes to put in your braids.
+Next, hair extensions are threaded through and secured using a crochet hook before being plaited into your braid hairstyle of choice.
+You can also have ready-made braids secured, such as box braids which dramatically cut the time it takes to put in your hair.
 That makes it a convenient option if you don’t have an extra day to spend in the stylist’s chair.

 6. Lemonade Braids

 A festival classic, the fishtail braid brings a touch of boho to any look.
-It’s one of the simplest braids to create because it doesn’t involve a complicated pattern.
-However, you will need to separate your hair into small sections – about half an inch – and keep the tension throughout the braid to avoid it falling apart.
+It’s one of the simplest types of braids to create because it doesn’t involve a complicated pattern.
+However, you must separate your hair into small sections – about half an inch – and keep the tension throughout the braid to avoid it falling apart.
 You can begin the fishtail at any point on your head, using a French or Dutch braiding technique, which means it will work on short hair as well as long.
 A double fishtail is also a great way to wear this look.